Return to Crete, Road Trip to Elounda

 A lady was working at a small reception serving drinks to the few guests that were using the pool.

-Her English was good enough, she did not have a room ‘all fully booked’ but there was a room next door.
+Her English was good enough, she did not have a room ‘all fully booked’.
+But as expected there was a room next door.

 The building was 35 euros for a studio with kitchen and shower bathroom.